I Am Zozo

 I Am ZoZo, released in the UK as Are You There?, is a 2012 horror thriller film that was directed by Scott Di Lalla.
 The film first released on 18 February 2012 and was picked up officially in 2013 by Image Entertainment.
 I Am ZoZo follows a group of people that run afoul of a demon after using a Ouija board.

 Plot

-The film follows five friends, Tess, Mel, Aiden, Nick, and Dean, who end up attracting a demon to them after they decide to play with an Ouija board on Halloween.
+The film follows five friends, Tess, Mel, Aiden, Nick, and Dean, who end up attracting a demon to them after they decide to play with a Ouija board on Halloween.